Firstyear/opensuse-proxy-cache/README.md

 if you host multiple machines inside your network.
 It's hard to outperform same-network latency and bandwidth after all :)

+If you want to have the "Australian Internet Experience" you can use the following in a test machine to add latency:

+    sudo tc qdisc add dev eth0 root netem delay 350ms

 #### Download.opensuse.org in Multiple Geos / Anycast

 All metadata requests currently are served from download.opensuse.org.
 It would be beneficial to have